openblockchains/crypto-quotes/README.md

   §

-Bitcoin number go up in value because more people want bitcoin.
+Bitcoin number go up because more people want bitcoin.
 Bitcoin becomes more and more valuable.

 - 1,000 HODLers